nngogol/PySimpleGUIDocGen/db/1_HEADER_top_part.md

 ***GO TO HERE*** if instructed above.

-I appologize to the other 95% of you that this..... pathetic.... reminder needs to be added, but sadly there's a need for it.
+I apologize to the other 95% of you that this..... pathetic.... reminder needs to be added, but sadly there's a need for it.

 There are 5 resources that work together to provide to you the fastest path to success.
 They are: